-The 7 criteria for substance dependence are:
+The 7 criteria for substance use disorder:

-Substance abuse dependence criteria for tolerance is the amount of substance a person needs is increased in order for the user to achieve intoxication, high, or desired effect.
+Tolerance is the amount of substance a person needs is increased in order for the user to achieve intoxication, high, or desired effect.
 The same amount of drugs or alcohol no longer gives the effect the person once felt, amount must be increased in order to obtain that same drunk or high felt in the beginning of use.

 A group of symptoms, both mentally and physically, that occur when a person abruptly stops or decreases the amount of substance used.

 Symptoms can include, but are not limited to: